 Core IT (Information Technology Services)

-Jennifer Mehl, Security Operations Manager jennifer.mehl@ucsb.edu
+Jennifer Mehl, Cybersecurity Operations Manager jennifer.mehl@ucsb.edu

 Security Operations Center (SOC) security@ucsb.edu